 3. File Articles of Incorporation with your State

-The next step in starting a 501c3 nonprofit is to file papers called Articles of Incorporation with your state’s corporate office.
-The Articles of Incorporation require basic information regarding your new nonprofit.
-The articles function like a constitution, governing the nonprofit corporation.
-This is not a complex document yet your attorney will ensure it is done correctly.
-The language needs to be very clear in order to be granted tax-exempt status.
+The next step in starting a nonprofit organization is to file papers called Articles of Incorporation with your state’s corporate office or Secretary of State.
+The Articles of Incorporation require basic information regarding your new nonprofit and function like a constitution governing the nonprofit corporation.
+The language needs to be very clear to be granted tax-exempt status.

-Starting a nonprofit 501c3 in some states require a separate application for a state tax exemption.
+Starting a nonprofit 501c3 in some states requires a separate application for a state tax exemption.
 Others only require that you file nonprofit articles of incorporation and have federal 501(c)(3) tax-exempt status.
 Check with your Secretary of State for your legal requirements.

-6. Establish a Nonprofit Website
+6. Establish a Nonprofit Website and Social Media Channels

 7. Select Your Nonprofit Board Members

 When you start a charity organization, one of the most important decisions you’ll make is selecting your Board of Directors.
-Your board members have an important job to do for your nonprofit:
+Your nonprofit board members have an important job to do for your nonprofit:

 - Determining the organization’s mission and aligning goals accordingly